marcindulak/minishift-rpm-centos7/README.md

 One option to build RPMS on https://copr.fedorainfracloud.org/ is to use https://github.com/dgoodwin/tito In order to avoid storing of RPM sources in a git repository https://git-annex.branchable.com/ can be used.
 The initial setup of `git-annex` consists of just `git annex init`.
-Setting up `tito` for `git-annex` consists of `tito init&& sed -i 's/tito.builder.Builder/tito.builder.GitAnnexBuilder/' .tito/tito.props`.
+Setting up `tito` for `git-annex` consists of `tito init` followed by `sed -i 's/tito.builder.Builder/tito.builder.GitAnnexBuilder/' .tito/tito.props`.

 See an example here https://m0dlx.com/blog/Reproducible_builds_on_Copr_with_tito_and_git_annex.html